 Pursuant to the limited partnership agreement of our Operating Partnership, the unaffiliated third parties who hold Common Units in our Operating Partnership have the right to cause us to redeem their Common Units in exchange for cash based upon the fair value of an equivalent number of our shares of Common Stock at the time of redemption; however, the Company has the option to redeem with shares of our Common Stock on a one-for-one basis.
 The number of shares of our Common Stock issuable upon redemption of Common Units may be adjusted upon the occurrence of certain events such as share dividend payments, share subdivisions or combinations.
-On January 13, 2022, and March 23, 2022, in connection with the NCI Transaction, the Company issued an aggregate of 15,864,674 Common Units as partial consideration for the purchase.
+In January 2022 and March 2022, in connection with the NCI Transaction, the Company issued an aggregate of 15,864,674 Common Units as partial consideration for the purchase.

-At December 31, 2022 and 2021, unaffiliated third parties owned 15,976,807 and 124,797, respectively, of Common Units of the Operating Partnership, representing approximately 13% and less than 1% of the Common Units of the Operating Partnership for each period.
+At December 31, 2023 and 2022, unaffiliated third parties owned 15,948,628 and 15,976,807, respectively, of Common Units of the Operating Partnership, representing approximately 13% of the Common Units of the Operating Partnership for each period.